agentframework/agentframework/README.md

 }

-// EPIC: create interceptable agent as easy as construct a new class const you = new Developer();
+// EPIC: create agent using new keyword without introduce IoC container const you = new Developer();
 console.log('Is it create from the Developer class?', you instanceof Developer);